joedooley/sportport-active/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - CTO Crowd Favorite

 == Changelog ==

+= 1.1.5.8 =
+* Fixed bug that caused the MailPoet integration to fail in some scenarios.

+= 1.1.5.7 =
+* Improved checks for when to output and localize the OptinMonster API script.

 = 1.1.5.6 =
 * Fixed bug that caused people to have to define two constants to set the OptinMonster license key in config files.